UserOfficeProject/user-office-core/README.md

 To be able to start both backend and frontend locally you will need to:

-1. Install all needed dependencies with `npm install`
+1. Install all needed dependencies with `npm install --force`
 2. Start the application using `npm run dev` or `npm run start`

 ## Check the .env file